Wind turbine and solar panels

 • Opportunity cost (this money could go elsewhere)

-IRR above hurdle → green light
+IRR > hurdle → green light

-IRR below hurdle → project dies
+IRR < hurdle → project dies

 Ready to Build?